kennethPakChungNg/Vector_Shop_Search_System/README.md

 ## Future Roadmap: Optimizing the Full Implementation

-While the demo system provides fast results for presentations, our technical vision is to optimize the full system for production use by small-to-medium online stores.
-Here's our roadmap for future improvements:
+While the demo system provides fast results for presentations, the technical vision is to optimize the full system for production use by small-to-medium online stores.
+Here's the roadmap for future improvements:

 ### 1. Performance Optimization (Target: ≤30 seconds per query)